dengking/Parallel-computing/docs/Distributed-computing/Book-Designing-Data-Intensive-Applications/PART-II-Distributed-Data/8-The-Trouble-with-Distributed-Systems/index.md

 So far in this chapter we have explored the ways in which distributed systems are different from programs running on a single computer: there is no shared memory, only message passing via an unreliable network with variable delays, and the systems may suffer from partial failures, unreliable clocks, and processing pauses.

-> NOTE: 这段胡总结的非常好。
+> NOTE: 这段话总结的非常好。

 The consequences of these issues are profoundly disorienting if you’re not used to distributed systems.
 A node in the network cannot know anything for sure—it can only make guesses based on the messages it receives (or doesn’t receive) via the network.
 A node can only find out what state another node is in (what data it has stored, whether it is correctly functioning, etc.) by exchanging messages with it.
 If a remote node doesn’t respond, there is no way of knowing what state it is in, because problems in the network cannot reliably be distinguished from problems at a node.

-Discussions of these systems border on the philosophical: What do we know to be true or false in our system?
+Discussions of these systems border(与...接壤) on the philosophical: What do we know to be true or false in our system?
 How sure can we be of that knowledge, if the mechanisms for perception and measurement are unreliable?
 Should software systems obey the laws that we expect of the physical world, such as cause and effect?

 > NOTE: 对这些系统的讨论近乎于哲学。软件系统是否应该遵循我们所期望的物理世界的法则，比如因果关系?

 Fortunately, we don’t need to go as far as figuring out the meaning of life.
 In a distributed system, we can state the **assumptions** we are making about the behavior (the ***system model***) and design the actual system in such a way that it meets those assumptions.
 Algorithms can be proved to function correctly within a certain **system model**.
 This means that reliable behavior is achievable, even if the underlying system model provides very few guarantees.

-> NOTE: 这段话是什么含义？
+> NOTE:
+>
+> 建立system model，每个model都是有一定的assumption，即假设、前提条件

 However, although it is possible to make software well behaved in an **unreliable system model**, it is not straightforward to do so.
 In the rest of this chapter we will further explore the notions of **knowledge** and **truth** in distributed systems, which will help us think about the kinds of **assumptions** we can make and the **guarantees** we may want to provide.
 In Chapter 9 we will proceed to look at some examples of distributed systems, algorithms that provide particular guarantees under particular assumptions.